joseph-a-levine/authoring/_older/march_2023.md

 Going through old material, ChatGPT has become embarrassingly invaluable.
 In lecture, I have a crippling inability to ask stupid questions, which can leave me floundering.{% sidenote "sumbclaqu-id" "Sure, maybe no one else knows what it means for a cooperative game to be 'balanced,' but *they're* not asking, so I must be the dumb one.
 Better just stay quiet." %} But ChatGPT can't judge!
 I've taken to keeping a ChatGPT tab open in lecture alongside the slides, and asking it about points of confusion.{% sidenote "sidenote-id" "It's helpful to ask ChatGPT to keep its responses shorter.
 Also, it writes very good quality LaTeX." %} Then, after a lecture, I'll review my conversation and use it to fill in my notes.
 Last term, if I was confused about a definition or step in a proof, I'd mark the slide and come back to it later.

-Out of some masochistic curiosity, I pasted a recent problem set into ChatGPT
+Out of some masochistic curiosity, I pasted a recent problem set into ChatGPT.
+It would have scored perfectly on all sub-parts of Question 1, and gotten partial credit on most of Question 2.